-Children, who are kidnapped from their homes, often by armed militia, are forced to work from sunrise to sunset.
-They are forced to sleep outdoors with the animals, eating leftovers, and are beaten and whipped.
+The children who are freed and rehabilitated by James have been forced to work from sunrise to sunset, and sleep outdoors with the animals, eating leftovers, and are beaten and whipped.
+James received the World's Children's Prize in 2003 for his brave fight against child slavery.

 After more than 30 years of struggle, James and his helpers have liberated thousands of children, and the fight to free all enslaved children goes on.